spettersson/splunk4patientprivacy/README.md

 #### **1️⃣ Anomaly-Triggering**
 - Designed to **identify anomalies** based on searching and correlating logs/events.
-- Helps detect unusual activity that could indicate potential privacy concerns.
+- Helps to surface behaviour that

 #### **2️⃣ Incident-Triggering**
 - Designed to **correlate anomalies into group them into incidents**.